mariamnaqvi/florence_git_intro/git_intro_notes.md

 ## Useful commands
 - `git status`
 - `git remote -v` shows all of your remotes
+- `git diff` before any adding/commiting shows changes

 ## Lay of the Land
-~/Desktop/codeup-data-science is a regular folder ~/Desktop/codeup-data-science/database-exercise will be a git repo ~/Desktop/codeup-data-science/classification-project will be a git repo
+`~/Desktop/codeup-data-science` is a regular folder `~/Desktop/codeup-data-science/database-exercise` will be a git repo `~/Desktop/codeup-data-science/classification-project` will be a git repo

+## Useful Notes
+- commit early, commit often
+- commits should be a complete thought or fix or feature
+- push your commits at least once or twice a day
+- "If it ain't in version control, then it doesn't exist"
+- "Git Push every day"